|

 Debbie believes strongly in a diverse education, and began bringing nationally acclaimed guest teachers to our studios.

-One of our students' favorite was Laurie Gamache, a Valley graduate who was in Debbie's "Valley Dancers" performing group.
+One of our favorite guest teachers was Laurie Gamache, a Valley graduate who was in Debbie's "Valley Dancers" performing group.
 Laurie is most well-known for performing the lead role of Cassie on Broadway in "A Chorus Line," the iconic Broadway musical about the life of a dancer "on the line."

 Our dancers had the opportunity to learn part of the authentic Broadway choreography from this classic show.